dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - Requires VMware vCenter management software to manage all ESX/ESXis where the cluster is hosted.

-- Add all FC array ports zoned to the ESX/ESXis to a port group where the cluster is hosted .
+- Add all FC array ports zoned to the ESX/ESXis to a port group where the cluster is hosted.

 - Add initiators from all ESX/ESXis to a host(initiator group) where the cluster is hosted.